-Now that you have completed steps one through three, the front of the quilt is done.
-We are now ready to start building the back.
+Now that you have completed the chicken quilt parts one through three, the front of the quilt is done.
+We are now ready to start building the back in the chicken quilt part four.
 With all those henny girls on the front, I was inspired to create some nesting boxes and nests- perfect for these girls to lay their eggs in!
 I am just loving this sweet and unexpected twist on this quilt and I think you will too.

 Fabric of your choice to cover the back (measure your quilt front)